Hollywood-Camera-Work/Motion-Matching-Prep/README.md

 Animations used for Motion Matching in Unreal Engine can't simply project the pelvis down to root and call it root motion.

 Motion Matching works by matching poses to trajectories, and the trajectory is always nice and pretty.
-The nicer and prettier the root motion is the better Pose Search is at finding poses, and the better the foot contact, because the animation's root motion is similar to the smooth capsule movement of the character.
+The nicer and prettier the root motion is, the better Pose Search is at finding poses, and the better is the quality of the the foot contact, because the animation's root motion is similar to the smooth capsule movement of the character.

 **Disclaimer**: *This code is good enough for what we needed, but it's not a full product.
 There's little input validation, it has only been tested on Manny/Quinn skeletons, and the reverting of Animation Modifiers may or may not work.*

 ## Pelvis Projection == Noisy Root Motion

 When root motion is synthesized by just projecting the pelvis on the ground, the motion is very noisy, as the actor's center of gravity shifts around, and the speed changes during the walk cycle.
-This results in foot sliding in Unreal's Motion Matching, because wobbly motion is played back on a character moving in a straight line, and this requires more heavy-handed IK foot planting.
+This results in foot sliding in motion matching, because wobbly motion is played back on a character moving in a straight line, which requires more heavy-handed IK foot planting.
 Pose Search is then also trying to match straight character motion with wobbly animation sequences, resulting in poorer matches.

 (Click image to play on YouTube)